 Up to four wireless keypads are supported by the system.
 With the exception of the Cancel key, operation is identical for both EL-2620 and EL-2640 keypads.
-For information on registration, descriptor editing and deletion, see sections 7.1, 7.2 and 7.3, respectively.
+For information on registration, descriptor editing and deletion, see 7.1: Device Registration 7.2: Device Descriptors, and 7.3: Device Deletion.